 A culture of recognition isn’t about pizza parties or the occasional shoutout at the all-hands.
 It’s about shaping the behaviors that keep your business moving forward — consistently, meaningfully, and at every level.

 But in 2025, recognition is quietly slipping through the cracks.
-According to Achievers Workforce Institute (AWI), weekly recognition dropped by a full 10% in just one year.
+According to the State of Recognition Report, weekly recognition dropped by a full 10% in just one year.
 And manager recognition?
 It’s down from 20% to 15%.

 That matters.
 Because when recognition disappears, so does clarity, motivation, and connection.